How to Break Into Investment Banking as a Big 4 Accountant in South Africa

 A: There’s a big divide between the international firms and local banks here.

-My impression is that local banks are more relaxed, the hierarchy is not as strictly enforced, and junior bankers have to wear more hats (more “random” work and more responsibility, plus smaller teams).
+My impression is that local banks are more relaxed, the hierarchy of the investment banking career path is not as strictly enforced, and junior bankers have to wear more hats (more “random” work and more responsibility, plus smaller teams).

 Q: But I’m assuming that the pay is also lower at the local banks?